pyeventsourcing/eventsourcing/README.md

 with 128 bit blocksize, that uses a 16 byte encryption key passed in at run time, and which generates a unique 16 byte initialization vector for each encryption.
-In this cipher, data is compressed before it is encrypted, which can mean application performance is surprisingly improved when encryption is enabled.
+In this cipher, data is compressed before it is encrypted, which can mean application performance is improved when encryption is enabled.

 **Optimistic Concurrency Control** — Can be used to ensure a distributed or horizontally scaled application doesn't become inconsistent due to concurrent method execution.
 Leverages any optimistic concurrency controls in the database adapted by the stored event repository.
-With Cassandra, this can accomplish linearly-scalable distributed optimistic concurrency control, guaranteeing sequential consistency of an event stream, across a distributed application.
+For example with Cassandra, this can accomplish linearly-scalable distributed optimistic concurrency control, guaranteeing sequential consistency of an event stream, across a distributed application.
 It is also possible to serialize calls to the methods of an entity, but that is currently out of the scope of this package - if you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.

-**Abstract Base Classes** — For application objects, event soured domain entities, domain entity repositories, domain events, mapping strategies, snapshotting strategies, test cases, etc. These classes are at least suggestive of how to structure an event sourced application, and can be used directly to extend this library for your own purposes.
+**Abstract Base Classes** — For application objects, domain entities, entity repositories, domain events of various types, mapping strategies, snapshotting strategies, cipher strategies, test cases, etc. These classes are at least suggestive of how to structure an event sourced application.
+They are relatively simple and can be easily extended for your own purposes.

+**Synchronous Publish-Subscribe Mechanism** — Stable and deterministic, with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have returned.
+In general, subscribers are policies of the application, which may execute further commands whenever an particular kind of event is received.
+Publishers of domain events are typically the methods of an entity.

 **Worked Examples** — A simple worked example application (see below), with example entity class, example event sourced repository, and example factory method.